BlueSquare23/web-lgsm/Readme.md

 #### Add Page

-If you already have an LGSM game installed and setup your machine and you just want to add it to the Web-LGSM interface you can do so by clicking the "Add an Existing LGSM Installation" option.
+If you already have an LGSM game server installed and setup on your machine and you want to add it to the Web-LGSM interface you can do so by clicking the "Add an Existing LGSM Installation" option.

 ![Add Page](docs/images/add_existing_server.png)